 © Tanne Willow

 Lake Angela is a poet, choreographer, and dancer from Lake Erie who constantly studies and develops her methods of dance as language.
 She currently works with psychiatric patients on discovering the transformative properties of dance as a therapeutic and accessible nonverbal language.
 Lake Angela studied choreography, modern dance, and ballet with Michele Hanlon and flamenco and rumba flamenca with Antonio and Delilah Arrebola in Dallas.
 In Barcelona, she continued her professional training in contemporary, release, improv, ballet, kung fu, and capoeira with Tragant Dansa, ESDM, Company & Company, Dao Kwon, and Capoeira Matumbé.
-She also trains with the Anaheim Ballet and has choreographed and performed for Maha and Company of Long Beach, California.
+In California, she trained with the Anaheim Ballet and choreographed and performed for Maha and Company of Long Beach.
 She taught for five years at the University of Texas at Dallas and later taught classes in composition and creation in Barcelona, where she is a member of the Association of Dance Professionals of Catalunya (APDC).
 She holds a PhD from the University of Texas at Dallas for her intersemiotic translations of German Expressionist poetry into movement and has her MFA in poetry.
 Her first full-length poetry collection, Organblooms, will be published by FutureCycle Press in 2020.
 Lake Angela’s special interests involve the poetry and dance of medieval women mystics, the possibilities in and kinds of darknesses and silences, and expressions of colors, waters, and suffering, which she often explores in her poems and choreography.

 Kevin Richard Kaiser is a filmmaker, performer, musician, and writer from Orange County, California.
 His film production company, Ponokomita Productions, is the official videodance producer for Cia.
 Lake Angela.
 He has shot dance films on location in Barcelona and Orange County, California, as well as performed in Dallas and Los Angeles and composed and prepared music for performances and videos.
 Under Antonio and Delilah Arrebola, he studied and performed flamenco and rumba flamenca with Estudio Flamenco Dallas.
 His writing and music have been published or released internationally: in print, online, and on disc.